GarrenSouza/GarrenSouza/README.md

 #

 ### Hi there!
 I'm a 🧙‍♂️ apprentice, err...
-Computer Science undergrad student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial), currently working with video compression and ultra-low latency capital market applications.
+Computer Science undergrad student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial) AND [Grenoble INP](https://www.grenoble-inp.fr/), currently working towards an internship in the software industry.

 <!-- Languages and Tools -->